scarraj/Auto-Video-Games/ReadMe.txt

 3. Run the CSE201 fulldatabase.sql file in Visual Studios.
 4. Push edited files to the Github repository.

+How to login the administrator
+Username: admin@admin.com
+Password: `12Password

 The website will build and launch using the default browser